sajozsattila/mur2_editor/app/static/manual.md

 + H -- habr.com Markdown

 ## Save you work
-You can save your work locally by clicking on the <span class="fas fa-save"></span> in the toolbar.
+You can save your work locally by clicking on <span class="fas fa-save"></span> in the toolbar.
 The content of this file will be the same as in the preview.
-So example, if you want to save Markdown you should switch the preview to Markdown first.
+So for example: if you want to save the output in Markdown you should switch the preview to Markdown first.

-# Exporting to another format
+# Exporting to other formats

 ## Wordpress.com
-You can export you work directly in Wordpress.com in the side menu <span class="fab fa-wordpress-simple"></span> icon.
-For the export, you will need to set up your username, password and your site address.
+You can export your work directly to Wordpress.com in the side menu icon.
+For the export to work you will need to set up your username, password and site address.
 These settings will be saved in cookies on your browser.

 ## Medium.com

 Not supporting inline math formula.
-You need to set your integration token for it, this saved as a cookie.
-Unfortunately the Medium not supporting client-side call, so this integration token need to go across the server.
+You will need to set your integration token for this to work and it will be saved in cookies on your browser.
+Unfortunately, Medium.com does not support client-side calls so this integration token needs to go across the server.

 ## PDF
-To generate direct pdf output, click on the side menu <span class="fas fa-file-pdf"></span> icon.
-The pdf generation happens on the $$\mu r^2 $$ server, and it is a little slow, try not to be surprised if it takes around 20 seconds.
+To generate direct PDF output, click on the side menu <span class="fas fa-file-pdf"></span>  icon.
+The PDF generation happens on the $$\mu r^2 $$ server and can be a little slow, do not be surprised if it takes around 20 seconds.

-If you generate a pdf, you need to be careful with your ``$$``.
-Everything between them will be processed as LaTeX math formula, which means if you are using these for something else, the generation won't work.
+If you generate a PDF you need to be careful with your ``$$`` as everything between them will be processed as LaTeX math formula which means if you are using them for something else, the generation will not work.

 ## LaTeX export

-Turning your Markdown to LaTeX is not a problem, one click on the side menu will do.
-However, you also need to be careful here with the ```$$```, as with the PDF generation.
+Converting your Markdown to LaTeX is not a problem, one click on the side menu will do it.
+However, you also need to be careful with the ```$$``` as with the PDF generation.

 ## ePUB

-EPUB is the most widely supported vendor-independent XML-based (as opposed to PDF) e-book format; that is, it is supported by almost all hardware readers, except for Kindle^[As Amazon Kindles are a closed ecosystem that limits users to only books purchased from Amazon.
-On other words, Amazon wants to monopolize your reading, make you depend on them.
-Is up to you you like this or not, but [there’s a little-known trick](https://www.digitaltrends.com/mobile/how-to-read-epub-books-on-your-kindle/) that lets you easily send ePub files to a Kindle or Kindle app simply by changing the ePub file extension to PNG.  ].
+ePUB is the most widely supported vendor-independent XML-based (as opposed to PDF) e-book format in that it is supported by almost all hardware readers except for Kindle^[Amazon Kindles are a closed ecosystem that limits users to books purchased from Amazon only.
+In other words, Amazon wants to monopolize your reading making you dependant on them.
+If you still want to read ePUB on Kindle [there’s a little-known trick](https://www.digitaltrends.com/mobile/how-to-read-epub-books-on-your-kindle/) that lets you easily send ePub files to a Kindle or Kindle app by changing the ePub file extension to PNG.  ].
 The μr² is generating the latest ePUB 3 version.